telerik/ajax-docs/knowledge-base/using-controls-with-scriptmanager-login-page-error.md

 ---
-title: Using Telerik Controls with ScriptManager on Login Page Throws an Error
+title: Use Telerik Controls with ScriptManager on Login Page Throws an Error
-page_title: Using Telerik Controls with ScriptManager on Login Page Throws an Error
+page_title: Use Telerik Controls with ScriptManager on Login Page Throws an Error
 description: "When working with Telerik UI for ASP.NET AJAX, using the Telerik controls with RadScriptManager on your login page throws an error."
 slug: using-controls-with-scriptmanager-login-page-error
 tags: telerik, asp, net, ajax, troubleshooting, control, stylesheet, not, registered, after, ajax, request